mainio/decidim-module-term_customizer/README.md

 - Admin wants to change the term "debate" to "discussion" for all assemblies within the system.

-Currently using this gem requires a bit of technical knowledge in defining the terms to be customized.
-The admin needs to know or find out the translation keys for the terms to be customized.
+You can add the term customizations using either of the following methods:

+- Search the terms from all the system translations matching the term itself or the translation keys.
+This method is available in the "Add multiple" view.
+- Add the term customizations for specific translation keys in case you have the technical knowledge to find out the translation keys.

 ## Installation